-The scaled values of either of the output currents or the temperature of the device's GND pin (#14) can be made available at the CSNS pin.
+The scaled values of either of the output currents or the temperature of the device's GND pins (8 and 25) can be made available at the CSNS pin.
 To monitor the current of a particular channel or the general device temperature, the CSNS0_en and CSNS1_en bits (see Table 23) in the General Configuration Register (GCR) must be set to the appropriate values.
 When overcurrent windows are active, current sensing is disabled and the SYNCB pin remains high.